philneilson/philneilson.github.io/_posts/2025-08-24-linux-catalog-stations-part2.markdown

 ### Step 1: Download Linux Mint 22.1 Cinnamon Edition and create a bootable USB

-For this step, you'll need a USB flash drive (4 GB minimum) that is either empty or doesn't have data that you want to keep on it.
+For this step, you'll need a USB flash drive (4 GB at the very minimum, but 8 GB would be best) that is either empty or doesn't have data that you want to keep on it.
 This first step can be done on any computer; it doesn't necessarly have to be the computer you're setting up to be the catalog station.

 First, visit the **[Linux Mint Website](https://linuxmint.com/)** and click **Download**.
 Select the Cinnamon Edition and then select one of the Download mirrors to download the ISO file.

 *A note:* if you're using an older PC for this process, you might want to consider choosing the Xfce edition of Linux Mint instead, or for that matter you could try [Xubuntu](https://xubuntu.org/) or [Lubuntu](https://lubuntu.me/downloads/) for very old hardware.
 These should all run a bit faster on your computer, but then some of the following steps will be a bit different, especially setting up the custom xsession.

-Second, download **[Rufus](https://rufus.ie/en/)** which will write the ISO onto your flash drive and make it bootable.
+Second, download a program to write the ISO to your flash drive; for that I would recommend **[Rufus](https://rufus.ie/en/)**.
 I used the standard rufus-4.9.exe version.

 Once your two downloads are complete, put your flash drive in the computer, navigate to your Downloads folder, and open the Rufus file you downloaded.
 The exe file will run without needing to be installed.